johnkokk/eshop/README.md

 ` Total revenue: float `

 ## /bestSellers (GET)
-Get list of products and the amount sold in descending order (get method).
+Get list of products and the amount sold, in descending order (get method).
 Response will have to look like this:

 ```
-[{
+{
   "product_id": integer,
   "Total Sold": integer
-  }]
+}
 ```

 ## /stockAlert (GET)
-Get list of products with 5 or less (5<=) items in our inventory in ascending order(get method).
+Get list of products with 5 or fewer (5<=) items remaining in our inventory, in ascending order (get method).
 Response will have to look like this:
 ```
-[{
+{
   "product_id": integer,
   "cost": integer,
   "stock": integer
 }
 ```